DefoNotMirino/DefoNotMirino.github.io/CTF-Writeups/Nibbles-HTB.md

 Somebody left the flag after exploiting the monitor.sh in the /tmp/ folder, but I wanted to get it for real myself.
 I found a zip within home/nibbler with a monitor.sh in it.
+To de-zip, or execute files you always have to call the `shell` first.

 ![1ctf](https://i.imgur.com/HfUWxlj.png)